gcloudrig/gcloudrig/README.md

 ## Travelling?
 -  Change `REGION` in `./globals.sh` to the [GCP region with the lowest ping](http://www.gcping.com/).
 -  Run `./scale-up.sh`

+## Disk maintenance
+Disks are automatically imaged or snapshotted whenever you run `./scale-down.sh`, which avoids the need to pay for persistent storage when the instance isn't running.
+However, to get the best bang-for-buck you should do the following whenever you delete a large amount of data from your games disk:
+-  Run [`sdelete`](https://docs.microsoft.com/en-us/sysinternals/downloads/sdelete) to zero out free space on your games disk, e.g. `sdelete -z G:\`.
+-  After you've run `scale-down.sh`, check your [Snapshot](https://console.cloud.google.com/compute/snapshots) usage.
+Add in the `Labels` column to this page;  you can safely delete any image labelled `gcloud:true` *except* for the one labelled `latest:true`.

 ## Starting over
 -  Run `./destroy.sh` and answer yes to all prompts.
 This might not delete everything;  check cloud console for any remaining resources.